jclinton/hangout-and-vibe/README.md

 The agent uses the Claude Agent SDK to create a long-running session.
 Key design decisions:

 - **Long-running sessions**: Instead of short iterations, the agent runs continuously in a single SDK session
-- **Manual compaction**: The agent runs `/compact` after research cycles to manage context size without ending the session
+- **Automatic context management**: Compaction is triggered by the outer loop when context grows too large
-- **Persistent memory**: Notes are stored in `data/notes.md` and survive context resets
+- **Persistent memory**: Notes are stored in `data/notes.md` and survive compaction
 - **Cost optimization**: Web searches are delegated to a Haiku-based sub-agent instead of using Opus directly

 ## License